peterwalkley/SE4AdminTool/README.md

 match your server IP address, RCON port and RCON password.
 Include your steam API key if you want to be able to check for VAC bans.
 The format of the sample player ban list, IP address ban list and white list files is hopefully fairly self-explanatory.

+## Command Line Version
+The command-line version can be run via the batch file supplied, for example `seadmin.bat myserver.properties`
+Run multiple instances if you wish to monitor multiple servers.
+For logging to a file, re-direct as
+usual: `seadmin.bat myserver.properties* > myserver.log`

  ## Changelog
+ ### 0.0.3-SNAPSHOT
+- Uses IP location to find country, state and city information.
+- Remembers servers opened and previous window size & location from last session.
+- Hide location column if IPStack not in use.
+- Warn in GUI log if steam or IPStack not in use.

  ### 0.0.2-SNAPSHOT
 - Log window buttons replaced with content sensitive menu
 - Commands now sent using text box
 - Players banned by GUI tool added to tools' ban list automatically.
  ### 0.0.1-SNAPSHOT
 - Initial release outside private repository

+## TODO
+- No JRE installer and shelll scripts for unix home server running the command line version
+- Create configuration properties files via GUI
+- Coloured text in log window to allow different things to be highlighted
+- Calculate match remaining time